-If minimum university admission requirements are met, we will forward our review to the Graduate Program.
+If minimum university requirements are met, we will forward our review to the Graduate Program.
 Graduate Program admission committees select the best qualified applicants.
 This process may take considerable time.
-The Graduate Program will review all application materials submitted directly to the Graduate Coordinator of your intended program and the department or program admission committees will notify the SF State Graduate Admissions office of their admission recommendations.
+The Graduate Program will review all application materials submitted directly to program admission committees will notify the San Francisco State Graduate Admissions office of their admission recommendations.

 Applicants are then formally notified of their admission status by the Division of Graduate Studies.
-Letters of admission from the department or program received prior to the official SF State Admission Notification Letter are not valid.
+Letters of admission from the department or program received prior to the official San Francisco State Admission Notification Letter are not valid.

-General Timeline: Based on average turnaround time and the completing application by deadline.
+General Timeline: Based on average turnaround time and the completing application deadline.

 - Application period opens.
 Start of Spring applications is August 1.
 Start of Fall applications is October 1.

-- Applicants submit their online application and supporting documents by deadline.
+- Applicants submit their online application and supporting documents by the deadline.

 - Once an applicant completes their application, Graduate Admissions evaluates eligibility.
 This can take on average two weeks.

-- Applicant will receive formal admission decision by mail and online.
+- Applicants will receive formal admission decision by mail and online.
 The letter should reach the applicant within three to five days.

-- Admitted students must go online to accept the admissions offer.
+- Admitted students must go online to accept the admission offer.